brightway-lca/brightway2/docs/index.rst

 .. note:: Please subscribe to the `brightway2 updates mailing list <https://tinyletter.com/brightway2-updates>`__ to be informed of new releases.
 You can also read the `archive of previous messages <http://tinyletter.com/brightway2-updates/archive>`__.

+.. note:: See :ref:`new instructions on how to run Brightway2 in the cloud <c9>` without installing anything.

 Understanding the manual
 ------------------------